 As you’re shopping around, look for cups with weighted bottoms to reduce spills, ones that have weighted straws, ones that are spill proof (kids are known to wildly throw around their cups), ones with handles for easy holding, and ones that offer a soft material to protect your child’s teeth and gums.

-While we recommend the following cups, it’s always best to discuss with your pediatrician for their recommendations as well.
+If you’re feeling ready to make the leap into toddler cups, here are some we recommend trying.
+Note: while we recommend the following cups, it’s always best to discuss with your pediatrician for their recommendations as well.

 This aesthetically pleasing and eco-friendly cup helps little ones transition away from bottles.
 The cup is designed to allow for extra stability and has dedicated airflow, meaning it makes drinking easier.
 The straw also has a stopper so kids can't pull it from the top.